Computastar/Module-8-Weather-Dashboard/README.md

-Server-Side APIs Challenge: Weather Dashboard
+# Server-Side API : Weather Dashboard

 ## Overview
 To create a Weather Dashboard that fetches from a weather API and displays the current day's Temperature, Wind Speed and Humidity level.
 In addition, diplays a a 5-Day forcast below with the data fetched for the next 5 days.